How To Grow Carolina Reaper Peppers From Seed to Harvest

 Carolina Reaper Light Settings

-As soon as your plants sprout, the should start getting 14-16 hours of light per day.
+As soon as your plants sprout, provide them with 14-16 hours of light per day.
 A sunny window, even one that is South-facing, won’t be able to provide this.
 Instead, use a grow light and timer to schedule the lights to turn on and off automatically.

 Many new LED lights will have a dimmer knob to adjust the brightness of the light.
-It is a good idea to start with dimmer light and a higher hanging height for pepper seedlings.
-The young plants are tender and delicate, and intense light can easily burn the foliage.
+It is a good idea to start with reduced brightness and a higher hanging height for young pepper seedlings.
+The plants are tender and delicate at this stage, and overly-intense light can burn the foliage.

-For the first 4 weeks of growth, we usually keep our 100W LED grow lights at about 15-18 inches above the leaves, and around 40-60% power.
+For the first 4 weeks of growth, we usually keep our 100W LED grow lights at about 15-18 inches above the leaves, and around 50% brightness.
 Read the manufacturer’s recommended hanging height for your specific light, but always stay on the cautious side with seedlings.

 Fertilizing Seedlings

-If you planted directly in potting soil that has added nutrients, you shouldn’t have to worry about fertilizing while the plants are in the seed cells.
+If you planted directly in potting soil that has added nutrients, you don’t have to worry about fertilizing at this time.
 However, if you planted in seed starter mix, it is possible it doesn’t contain nutrients.
 If this is the case, you’ll have to begin fertilizing your seedlings about 1 week after sprouting.

-For young plants, we recommend fertilizing at 1/4 of the manufacturer’s recommended strength.
-Going light is especially important if you are using inorganic nutrients, which can burn foliage.
+For young plants, I recommend fertilizing at 1/4 of the manufacturer’s recommended strength.
+Going light is important, especially if you are using liquid fertilizer which may cause nutrient burn.

-Use a water-soluble fertilizer like this organic option, and fertigate the plants at the recommended frequency (usually about once per week).
-In a few weeks, the plants will move into potting soil, where fertilizer will be mixed in to release slowly over the following months.
+Use a water-soluble fertilizer like this organic option, and fertilize the plants at the recommended frequency (usually about once every 1-2 weeks).
+In a few weeks, the plants will move into potting soil with added nutrients.
+This type of soil slowly releases nutrients for months, reducing the need to fertilize yourself.

 Watering Seedlings

-While plants are young, we prefer bottom watering.
-This is the process of filling a reservoir with water, and submerging the seed cells in the water.
-The soil absorbs the water through the small slits in the bottom, sucking up moisture to the root zone.
+While plants are young, I usually bottom water.
+This is the process of filling a tray with water and submerging the seed cells into the water.
+The soil absorbs the water through the small slits in the bottom, sucking up moisture to feed the plants.

 You can also top-water, just be careful not to damage the delicate seedling stems.
-Always allow excess water to flow away from the roots so that they can access plenty of oxygen.
+Always allow excess water to drain fully so that the roots have plenty of oxygen.

 Transplanting & Moving Outside

-Transplanting is the process of moving a small plant into a larger container or into the ground.
+Transplanting is the process of moving a plant from one container to another location.
 Once your Carolina reapers have outgrown their seedling cells, they must move into a larger pot.

 We transplant our peppers twice.
-This means the seedlings move into 4″ pots, then eventually move once more to their final growing place.
+This means the seedlings move into 4″ pots, then eventually move again to their final growing place (a larger pot or into the ground).

 The first move usually happens 2-3 weeks after the reapers sprout.
 If the plants have received plenty of light, water and nutrition, they should have a healthy root system by this time.